meteofrance/py4cast/README.md

 In order to be discovered, your model Python class MUST:

-* be contained in a python module prefixed with **pnia_plugin_**
+* be contained in a python module prefixed with **py4cast_plugin_**
 * inherit from **ModelABC** and **nn.Module**
 * have a different name than the models already present in the system
 * be discoverable by the system (e.g. in the PYTHONPATH or pip installed)

-We provide an example module [here](pnia_plugin_example.py) to help you create your own plugin.
+We provide an example module [here](py4cast_plugin_example.py) to help you create your own plugin.
 This approach is based on the [official python packaging guidelines](https://packaging.python.org/en/latest/guides/creating-and-discovering-plugins/).

 ## Available Training strategies